-You can go to Appearance → Widgets and set your widgets for ‘Front Page Widget Area’.
+You can go to Customizer → Widgets and set your widgets for ‘Front Page Widget Area’.
 For best results, it’s recommended to set three widgets.

-You can go to Appearance → Widgets and set your widgets for ‘Sidebar’.
+You can go to Customizer → Widgets and set your widgets for ‘Sidebar’.

 Setting Up The News Page

 To setup your blog page, simply create a new page called ‘news’ or whatever name you like.
 Go to Customizer → Static Front Page and under ‘Post Page’ choose the page you want as your blog page.